 The Sisyphus dataset was made available through the web by the insurance company Swiss Life in 1998.
 It was supposed to be the subject of a workshop in ECML98.
 The workshop was later cancelled due to too few submissions.
 The dataset was removed from the web a few years later and now it is not publicly available.
-The dataset is interesting due to its dimension.

-The Sisyphus dataset is an extract of the data warehouse of Swiss Life, and contains information regarding life insurances and pension schemas of its clients.
+The Sisyphus dataset is an extract of the data warehouse of Swiss Life, and contains information regarding life insurances and pension schemes of its clients.
 The dataset is multi-relational and is composed of 8 tables, for a total of 336.266 tuples.
 The number of tuples and attributes of each relation is indicated in table 1.